top of page

 Designer

-Posted 12/20/24, open until filled
+Open until filled

 Are you an organized, positive, and collaborative design professional with significant experience and knowledge relevant to the built environments of kinetic architecture, interpretive exhibits, and immersive environments?
 If so, please read on.
+This position is a member of the Design Team.
+It is exempt, full-time, and reports directly to the Design Director.

 Your Role at a Glance